MIDFIELDR/midfieldr/README.md

     Occupies 19 Mb of memory.
 Data dictionary [(link)](https://midfieldr.github.io/midfielddata/reference/midfieldstudents.html).

-  - `midfieldcourses` A data frame with 3,540,533 observations and 12 academic course variables.
+  - `midfieldcourses` A data frame with 3.5 M observations and 12 academic course variables.
 Each observation is one course in one term for one student.
 Occupies 348 Mb of memory.
 Data dictionary [(link)](https://midfieldr.github.io/midfielddata/reference/midfieldcourses.html).